 When visitors share your content on social media platforms, it is a social signal that your content is engaging and useful.
 Search engines include social signals in the algorithms they use to determine their rankings.
-Google Plus is crucial for this.
-Get on that platform and share your content.

 As you may have seen in my posts on blog posts and landing pages, your title/headline is critical.
-It not only determines if visitors will read your content once exposed to it, the title also determines if they will find it in the first place.
-Refer to those chapters for best practices in title creation.
+It not only determines if visitors will read your content once exposed to it, but the title also determines if they will find it in the first place.
+Refer to those posts for best practices in title creation.

 Put your keywords and keyword phrases in the title of your content and its metadata title (aka SEO title) as well.
 Keywords tell search engines what your content is about.
 Include the ones you want to rank for in your content itself and its meta description.
 They should be in the URL address of your posts/pages as well.
 Add them to your social media posts when you share your content.

 You will need to research your keywords and choose the appropriate ones for your audience if you want to see results.

 As you may have seen on other posts on this site, you want to create “evergreen, cornerstone” content that your audience will find, link to, and share for years to come.